JustinLove/ai_showdown/README.md

 ## Configuration

 ais.json file specifies paths and attributes for each AI.
-The example configuration assumes the copy:vanilla task is run to make a local copy of the base AI, and custom AIs are in `server_mods`.
+The example configuration assumes there is a valid PA media path, and custom AIs are in `server_mods`.

 Tasks which copy or use files from the base game need a path to the media directory.
 There are some rough rules that try to guess this path, but the `media` variable may need to be overriden with an explicit path.

-Template expansion is performed in `path`, `base_path`, and `personality_file`.
+Template expansion is performed in `ai_config`, `path`, `base_path`, and `personality_file`.
 Principally this would be `<%= media %>` for the game's media path, but it also provides the ai `config` object and the current `ai`

 Because default tasks are specialized, AIs must be complete.
 If you rely on AI files from the base game, point the `base_path`attribute at the base AI.